expoapp/Topicos-Trabalho-BD2/README.md

     END
     $$ LANGUAGE 'plpgsql';

-    [TRIIGER PARA VALIDAR O EMAIL]
-    CREATE FUNCTION checkValidadeEmail() RETURN TRIGGER AS ' BEGIN
-		IF NEW.email NOT LIKE ‘%@%.%’ THEN
-			RAISE EXCEPTION 'Email inválido';
-		END IF;
-	END;
-	' LANGUAGE plpsql;
+    /////////////////////////////////////////////////////////////////////////
     [TRIGGER PARA VALIDAR CADASTRO DE USUÁRIO]
-    CREATE FUNCTION valida_criacao_usuario() RETURNS trigger AS ' BEGIN
+	CREATE FUNCTION valida_criacao_usuario() RETURNS trigger AS $BODY$ BEGIN
 		-- Verificar se foi fornecido o login, senha, email, cpf, data_nascimento foram informados IF NEW.login IS NULL THEN
 		    RAISE EXCEPTION 'O login do usuário não pode ser nulo';
 		END IF;
 		IF NEW.senha IS NULL THEN
 		    RAISE EXCEPTION 'A senha do usuário precisa ser preenchida';
 		END IF;

 		IF NEW.cpf IS NULL THEN
 		    RAISE EXCEPTION 'O cpf do usuário não pode ser nulo';
 		END IF;

 		IF NEW.email IS NULL THEN
 		    RAISE EXCEPTION 'O email do usuário não pode ser nulo';
 		END IF;

-        IF NEW.dt_nascimento IS NULL THEN
+		IF NEW.data_nascimento IS NULL THEN
 		    RAISE EXCEPTION 'a data de nascimento do usuário não pode ser nulo';
 		END IF;
 		--
 		-- Verifica tamanho da senha e cpf
 		--
-        IF LENGHT(NEW.senha) < 4 THEN
+		IF char_length(NEW.senha) < 4 THEN
 		    RAISE EXCEPTION 'A senha não pode ter menos que 4 dígitos';
 		END IF;

-        IF LENGTH(NEW.cpf) <> 11 THEN
+		IF char_length(NEW.cpf) <> 11 THEN
 		    RAISE EXCEPTION 'CPF inválido';
 		END IF;

+		IF NEW.email NOT LIKE '%@%.%' THEN
+				RAISE EXCEPTION 'Email inválido';
+			END IF;
+		RETURN NULL;
    	 END;
-    ' LANGUAGE plpgsql;
+	    $BODY$ LANGUAGE 'plpgsql';

+	 CREATE TRIGGER trigger_valida_cadastro
-     CREATE TRIGGER empregados_gatilho BEFORE INSERT OR UPDATE ON usuario FOR EACH ROW EXECUTE PROCEDURE valida_criacao_usuario();
+	  BEFORE INSERT OR UPDATE ON cliente
+	  FOR EACH ROW
+	  EXECUTE PROCEDURE valida_criacao_usuario();

 <br>